 Edit Your End Of Camp List

 - You are only one person (I think?) so if your plate is full, we can’t add things without taking things off (I re-learn this every Thanksgiving).
 Finishing strong may very well require you to let go of good things in order to focus on the best things.
 The old adage (btw, has there ever been a young or new adage?
 Are they still making adages anymore or did the last adage factory close when your great grandfather was a wee lad?) is “focus on things that are important and only you can do”.
 It’s likely, if you are not John Maxwell, that upon reflection you might find some things in your day that don’t exactly fit that description (but I always test out the water slide before the kids get on it, I have to make sure it’s safe!).
 Make a list of those things (there are probably many).
-Then decide which to these things don’t need to be done and which can be done by someone else, who will do them and an action plan to prepare them to take over.
+Then decide which of these things don’t need to be done and which can be done by someone else, who will do them and an action plan to prepare them to take over.
 Some items on your list might be scary to delegate.
 That’s ok.
 Not everything scary is dangerous.
 You can do it.

 Obviously, we could go on for much longer, but this is a blog, and those are called books.
 Like this one.
 So let me close by saying, I understand that all of the above requires work on your part.
 Work you feel too busy already to do, perhaps.
 I hear you.
 It will definitely require more of you.
 All I can say is, look at the alternative.
 You will still have felt busy (maybe even been busy) and still not have finished what you hoped for.
 It’s time to try something different.